quantbrothers/docs/FixApiDocumentation/source/index.html.md

 2. Server responds by sending one Market Data - `Snapshot/Full Refresh <W>`
 3. As bids, offers, trades and/or actions happen on the exchange, Server sends Market Data - `Incremental Refresh <X>` messages

-*.*FIX 4.4 EP 26 is used to backport MDEntryType (269) = Q Action Clearing Price to denote indicative and final action prices.*

 ## Logon < A> message